The utility skills shortage | engineering recruitment

 1. Contract engineering

 To make up for skills shortages, companies in the utilities sector are hiring contract engineers to fill up vital non-permanent positions.
 Unlike traditional employees, contractors sell their services to others and are hired for set periods to complete projects or tasks based on certain terms within a contract.

 A growing number of professionals are choosing to join this multi-channel workforce because it gives them greater flexibility and sense of control of their careers.
-The Australian Bureau of Statistics estimates that up to 20 per cent of the workforce is currently engaged in these progressive and effective work arrangements.
+The Australian Bureau of Statistics reports that up to growing proportion of the workforce is engaging in these progressive and effective work arrangements.